 Apart from the advantages mentioned above, there are many more benefits of the cloud such as better disaster recovery, ease of automation, impact on the environment, flexibility in usage, etc. The list goes on.

 AWS – Amazon Web Services, Microsoft’s Azure & GCP – Google Cloud Platform are in contention in a fierce leadership race.

 Other cloud services in contention are IBM cloud, VMware Cloud on AWS, Oracle big data cloud, and Alibaba cloud.
 Now that you’ve had a glimpse of what cloud can bring to your business, its best to seek help from an expert to make sure you realize all the benefits that were listed and more and most importantly to choose a platform that is right for your business context.
-When Big data works with an agile cloud platform the result is like magic when you see the way your business transforms and achieves objectives one after the other.

 About the Author